Kava-Labs/kava-bridge/docs/core/proto-docs.md

-<a name="bridge.v1beta1.MsgBridgeERC20FromEthereum"></a>
+<a name="bridge.v1beta1.MsgBridgeEthereumToKava"></a>

-### MsgBridgeERC20FromEthereum
+### MsgBridgeEthereumToKava
-MsgBridgeERC20FromEthereum defines a ERC20 bridge transfer from Ethereum.
+MsgBridgeEthereumToKava defines a ERC20 bridge transfer from Ethereum to Kava.

 | Field | Type | Label | Description |